 Toys and games are other popular Amazon items categorized as Miscellaneous imports.
 Products sold by toy giant Mattel, including Barbie dolls and Baby Yoda figurines, are sourced from the Chinese cities of Dongguan and Guanyao.

-Keep in mind that the U.S. also imports more of each category from China than any other country.
-You’ll find yet more top brands selling Chinese-made products like toilet paper, bicycles, and shoes.
+Keep in mind that the U.S. also imports more products in each category from China than any other country.
+You’ll find many more top brands on Amazon selling Chinese-made products like toilet paper, bicycles, and shoes.